harp-tech/protocol/BinaryProtocol-8bit.md

 ### Parsing [Payload] with Arrays

-The [`Payload`] element can contain a single, or an array of values of the same type.
-The first step to parse these payloads is to first find the number of values contained on the [`Payload`] element.
-This can be done using the following `C` code example:
+The [`Payload`](#payload--bytes) field can contain a single value, or an array of values of the same type.
+The first step to parse these payloads is to first find the number of values contained in the [`Payload`](#payload--bytes) field.
+The following code example demonstrates how to calculate the array length for both timestamped and non-timestamped payloads:

 ```C
 int arrayLength;